mssola/conventions/cpp.md

-This document complies with the [KDE](https://techbase.kde.org/Policies/Kdelibs_Coding_Style) coding conventions except with the `tabs vs spaces` topic: in KDE projects you have to use 4 spaces for indentations instead of using tabs.
+This document complies with the [KDE](https://techbase.kde.org/Policies/Kdelibs_Coding_Style) coding conventions except for the following points:

+- `tabs vs spaces`: in KDE projects you have to use 4 spaces for indentations instead of using tabs.
+- In KDE projects, you have to put braces on a new line for classes, structs and namespaces too.